 - Open, draining sores or mouth ulcers

 Remember that patients are usually weak and more susceptible to infection.
 It is always best to stay home if you're not feeling well.
 However, if you are unable to postpone your visit, talk to the patient's nurse before entering the room and explain your situation.
-Protective equipment, such as a mask, may be required.
+Protective equipment, such as a mask or gloves, may be required.

 Breakfast: 6:30 – 9:30 am